6 Indicators You’re at Risk for Ransomware

 Research reveals that there are 6 Indicators you’re at risk for ransomware.
 These items if not properly addressed will exponentially increase your risk of an attack.
 Here are the top 6 items you should look out for:

-Patching and Anti-Virus have been around since the dark ages of computing, but they are still very relevant and the foundation of a good security plan.
-A centrally managed solution is a huge help to making sure AV is on all computers and up-to-date, as well as making sure patching is happening
+- No Centrally managed Anti-virus & Patching – Patching and Anti-Virus have been around since the dark ages of computing, but they are still very relevant and the foundation of a good security plan.
+A centrally managed solution is a huge help to making sure AV is on all computers and up-to-date, as well as making sure patching is happening.

-No matter how good your security is, it can always be circumvented by a user clicking on something they shouldn’t, or the bad guys getting a hold of their password.
+- No End User Awareness Training – No matter how good your security is, it can always be circumvented by a user clicking on something they shouldn’t, or the bad guys getting a hold of their password.
 We’ve found that an educated workforce is an important part of having a solid security profile.
-Organizations that implemented ongoing security awareness training experience a 75% reduction in end user clicking on phishing threats (knowbe4.com)
+Organizations that implemented ongoing security awareness training experience a 75% reduction in end user clicking on phishing threats (knowbe4.com).

 Keeping our clients safe is a top priority for us here at i.t.NOW.
 We know how to protect our clients from ransomware.
 We would love to put that knowledge to work protecting your business.
 If you have concerns with ransomware or other security, problems call us today!
 We have experts ready to help.